merenlab/merenlab.org/_posts/anvio/2016-11-08-pangenomics-v2.md

 |5049|PC_00001653||NATL2A|49604|COG1087|UDP-glucose 4-epimerase|M|Cell wall/membrane/envelope biogenesis|MRVLLTGGSGFIGSHVALLL(...)|
 |(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|

-This file will link each gene from each genome with every selection you've made and named through the interface or through the program `anvi-import-collection`, and will also give you access to the amino acid seqeunce and function of each gene.
+This file will link each gene from each genome with every selection you've made and named through the interface or through the program `anvi-import-collection`, and will also give you access to the amino acid sequence and function of each gene.

 ## Final words